 How do I enroll my child in Khalsa Montessori Elementary?

 Enrollment in KMES is first-come, first-served based on the date and time the enrollment application is received in the KMES office.
 A one-year waiting list is opened at the start of school year registration for next year’s enrollment.
-Any current four-year-old child who will be five years old before the coming year September 1st may be signed up on the KMES waiting list after the opening of the KMES school year registration in late July.
+Any current 4 year old child who will be 5 years old before September 1st of the coming year may be signed up on the KMES waiting list after the opening of the KMES school year registration in late July.
 Call the office for KMES school year registration dates and times.

 My child has a fall birth date and entered Khalsa Primary before age 3 or entered a Kindergarten program before age 5, will he/she enter Khalsa Kindergarten at age 4 and first grade at age 5?